-- [3] The following facts are not in dispute. - [4] The applicant had 28 years unbroken service in the South African Police Service ("the SAPS").
+- [5] The applicant had 28 years unbroken service in the South African Police Service ("the SAPS"). - [6] He was 6 years away from becoming eligible for early retirement when he was dismissed. - [7] He was dismissed on 12 July 2007 for prejudicing the SAPS by submitting an article to a Cape Town daily newspaper and a weekend newspaper concerning the condition of police dogs (malnutrition) at the Maitland Dog Unit without the permission of his commander or media liaison official and in breach of the SAPS standing orders and regulations. - [8] At the time of publication of the articles the applicant held the rank of Superintendent in the SAPS and was employed as Unit Commander of the Maitland Dog Unit.

-- [5] He was 6 years away from becoming eligible for early retirement when he was dismissed. - [6] He was dismissed on 12 July 2007 for prejudicing the SAPS by submitting an article to a Cape Town daily newspaper and a weekend newspaper concerning the condition of police dogs (malnutrition) at the Maitland Dog Unit without the permission of his commander or media liaison official and in breach of the SAPS standing orders and regulations. - [7] At the time of publication of the articles the applicant held the rank of Superintendent in the SAPS and was employed as Unit Commander of the Maitland Dog Unit. - [8] The issue of the police dogs' malnutrition was raised by the South African Police Union ("SAPU") with the SAPS top management in February 2007 after some members of SAPU who worked at the Maitland Dog Unit approached the union about the problem. - [9] SAPU then invited the applicant to a meeting at its offices since he was Commander of that Unit.
-The purpose of the meeting seems to have been to ascertain from the applicant the reasons for this development.
+- [9] The issue of the police dogs' malnutrition was raised by the South African Police Union ("SAPU") with the SAPS top management in February 2007 after some members of SAPU who worked at the Maitland Dog Unit approached the union about the problem. - [10] SAPU then invited the applicant to a meeting at its offices since he was been to ascertain from the applicant the reasons for this development.